ryotabs/ryotabs/README.md

 Right now I'm working on..
 * Learning React in-depth
 * Refreshing my knowledge on Spring
-* x86 Assembly (for one of my classes
+* x86 Assembly (for one of my classes)
+* Python data science stuff (pandas, matplotlib, etc)

-If you want to reach me, you can contact me at ryota.seki@protonmail.com or ryotabs@hawaii.edu
+If you want to reach me, you can contact me at:
+* ryota.seki@protonmail.com 📫
+* ryotabs@hawaii.edu 📫